Token usage

 Default token limits

-Here we inspect the default language model and its parameters, including the token limits:
+Here we use methods for inspecting the default language model and its parameters from your workspace, including the token limits:

 from edsl import Model